QAston/md-wiki-public/software-eng/windows/devenv.md

 ### add small unix tools to windows path

+1. configure user env variables required by some unix tools
+    - HOME="C:\Users\qasto\"
+    - EDITOR="nvim"
-1. from c:\portable\msys\usr\bin - only add utilities that actually work outside of msys
+2. from c:\portable\msys\usr\bin - only add utilities that actually work outside of msys
+    - sendto rlwrap winshell
     - sendto wget winshell
     - sendto which winshell
     - sendto cygpath winshell
-2. download some binaries ported to windows, so that they work outside of msys (for example clone git@github.com:bmatzelle/gow.git)
+3. download some binaries ported to windows, so that they work outside of msys (for example clone git@github.com:bmatzelle/gow.git)
     - utilities which are shipped with msys, but don't work well outside of bash
     - sendto cat winshell
     - sendto xargs winshell
     - sendto sed winshell
-3. download [jq](https://github.com/stedolan/jq) and add it to portable/bin/windows
+4. download [jq](https://github.com/stedolan/jq) and add it to portable/bin/windows

 ### TODO: set up cross-shell aliases